bcraxyz/agentbase/README.md

 1. Verify `IAP_AUDIENCE` environment variable is set correctly
 2. Check Cloud Run logs: `gcloud run services logs read ${SERVICE_NAME}`
 3. Ensure service account has necessary permissions
+4. Verify headers are being received: Add debug logging in `get_authenticated_user()`

+### Issue: Headers Not Available

+**Problem:** `_get_websocket_headers()` returns None

+**Solutions:**
+1. This is a known Streamlit limitation - headers may not be available in all contexts
+2. Verify you're accessing the app via HTTPS (required for IAP)
+3. Check Streamlit version compatibility (tested with 1.51.0)
+4. Alternative: Use a lightweight ASGI middleware wrapper (see below for advanced solution)

+**Advanced Alternative:** If `_get_websocket_headers()` is unreliable, you can wrap Streamlit in a lightweight ASGI app that extracts headers and passes them via query params or session state.
+This is more complex but more robust.

 ### Issue: Cannot List Agents